Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/about.md

 ---

-- grab your data
-- store your data
+- access your data
-- view your data
+- upload your data
 - acquire a DOI for and publish your data
 - associate metadata with your data
+- access public datasets
+- automatically feed your data to a workflow
+- containerize your workflow
 - run your workflow
-- run someone else's workflow
+- run a public workflow
+- collaborate on workflows and data
-- develop a new workflow
+- develop and share a new workflow
-- share a workflow
-- collaborate on a workflow
+- download the results of your workflow
-- trigger a workflow to run when your code changes
+- automatically push workflow results to a data store
-- trigger a workflow to run when your data changes
+- trigger a workflow to run when your code or data changes
-- think less about infrastructure and more about science
+- *think less about infrastructure and more about science*

-...all from the browser (or API).

 <br>